Wild Side (Normani song): Usage in media

 In July 2021, a "Wild Side" dance challenge started trending on social media, with the hashtag #WildSideChallenge garnering 15.6 million views on TikTok within a few weeks, with Brazilian singer Anitta, actress Storm Reid, along with American singers Lizzo, and Ciara participating in the challenge.
 English musician FKA Twigs also filmed a pole dancing routine featuring the song that she posted on TikTok.
 Some fans sustained injuries while attempting to learn the choreography, with one participant fracturing their foot.

-American rapper Megan Thee Stallion referenced the song in her "Tuned In Freestyle", from her Something for Thee Hotties mixtape, with the lyrics "I wanna show my wild side, make them doo doo doo."
+American rapper Megan Thee Stallion referenced the song in her "Tuned In Freestyle", from her 2021 album Something for Thee Hotties, with the lyrics "I wanna show my wild side, make them doo doo doo."
 In October 2021, Aespa member Karina performed a dance routine to "Wild Side" on the South Korean television program Knowing Bros.
 Later that month, singer Bryson Tiller sampled the single on his song "Are You Listening", from his Killer Instinct 2: The Nightmare Before mixtape.
 Brazilian singer Pocah paid homage to Normani in a photo shoot inspired by the song's music video.
-Comedian and singer DC Young Fly released an unofficial remix of the song.
+Comedian and singer D.C.
+Young Fly released an unofficial remix of the song.

 Live performances

 Normani first performed "Wild Side" at the 2021 MTV Video Music Awards on September 12, 2021, after fans petitioned for her to perform on the show with the hashtag #LetNormaniPerform.
 The performance featured intense choreography, and a surprise cameo from Teyana Taylor, that paid tribute to Janet Jackson's live performances of "Would You Mind".
 It was positively-received by music critics.
-Pitchfork deemed it "the night’s most exciting performance", while calling Normani "one of her generation's most promising stars".
+Pitchfork deemed it "the night's most exciting performance", while calling Normani "one of her generation's most promising stars".
 While Rolling Stone wrote, "Normani stole the show in 'Wild Side', with the night's official instant-classic VMAs moment".
 According to Deadline, the performance was one of two most popular moments on social media that night.

-The performance received criticism from David Portnoy, who claimed the positive response that the performance received was a double standard in comparison to the negative feedback for his sports blog, Barstool Sports.
-Portnoy tweeted, "I just want people to know, this is on VH1 right now, just like cable TV, anyone can watch this", "People say Barstool's too raunchy, like, that, you know, we're sexist, chauvinist pigs, can't let people see it, too over the top, smokeshows, but this girl, who's getting like face f—ed, and scissoring, right now just on VH1, this is cool."
 TMZ reported that the performance triggered complaints to the Federal Communications Commission "over what some say were raunchy displays".

 Normani again performed an abbreviated version of "Wild Side" at Rihanna's Savage X Fenty Show Vol. 3, which premiered on Prime Video on September 24, 2021.
 Normani "delivered a visually stunning set in a green catsuit, spiky bun, and lucite heels against a bright red backdrop, channeling the futuristic vibe of her music video," according to Erica Gonzalez for Elle.